Antwann03/BEATBOX-ECE-425-Final-Project/README.md

 <h1>Acknowledgement</h1>
 <hr><ul>
 <li>Ever since I was young, I have always enjoyed playing Super Mario Bros, which sparked my interest in learning how to display characters on an LCD.
 My initial plan was to familiarize myself with basic LCD display techniques and eventually move on to a more ambitious project—a Super Mario Bros game using a different type of LCD display.
 This is why I decided to include a mini animation for Mario with his theme song playing in the background.
 Another key motivation for choosing this project was the recent release of a new album by one of my favorite artists.
-This inspired me to explore the possibility of playing music through a piezo buzzer, combining my love for music with my interest in electronics and programming.</li>
+This inspired me to explore the possibility of playing music through a magnetico buzzer, combining my love for music with my interest in electronics and programming.</li>
 </ul><ul>
-<li>This project was built upon various tutorials and guides that provided essential knowledge on programming the TM4C123GXL LaunchPad and interfacing with components such as the LCD, rotary encoder, and piezo buzzer.
+<li>This project was built upon various tutorials and guides that provided essential knowledge on programming the TM4C123GXL LaunchPad and interfacing with components such as the LCD, rotary encoder, and magnetico buzzer.
 These resources helped me understand the necessary coding techniques and hardware connections required to develop the system.</li>
 </ul><ul>
 <li>I greatly appreciate the clear explanations and step-by-step instructions that made it possible to integrate these components seamlessly.
 Special thanks to Professor Aaron Nanas and the ECE 425 Microprocessor Systems course for their comprehensive insights and support throughout the development process.</li>
 </ul>